Beyoncé: The Ultimate Performer

-Beyoncé: The Ultimate Performer is a live DVD by American singer Beyoncé.
+Beyoncé: The Ultimate Performer is a live DVD by American singer-songwriter Beyoncé.
 It was released on November 26, 2006 through Columbia Records and Music World Entertainment.
 The DVD features exclusive footage and concerts that were held in France, Japan, the United Kingdom and the United States.
 Following its re-release on August 31, 2010, Beyoncé: The Ultimate Performer peaked at number seventeen on the Spanish DVD Chart, thirteen on the Italian FIMI DVD Chart and twenty on the US Billboard Top Music Video chart.

 Content

 Beyoncé: The Ultimate Performer contains exclusive footage and concerts that Knowles held in France, Japan, the United Kingdom and the United States.
 The DVD starts with the performances of the songs "Irreplaceable" and "Ring the Alarm" in Budokan, Japan.
 It continues with performances of Déjà Vu" and "Crazy in Love" from the Robin Hood Benefit in New York City.
 An "Interview and Performance" from Good Morning America follows.
 "Baby Boy" and "Naughty Girl" are then shown as performed at the Cipriani Wall Street Series.
 The performances section of the DVD finishes with the performance of "Dangerously in Love 2" at the Wembley Arena in London, England.
 The DVD's special features section contains photo shoots, the making of "Ring the Alarm" and its music video.
 It features the songs "Déjà Vu", "I Want You Back", "Crazy in Love", "Ring the Alarm", "Say My Name", "Survivor", "Irreplaceable", "Baby Boy", "Naughty Girl", "Proud Mary" and "Dangerously in Love 2".